orbitcorrecton/Adwaita-Lunar/README.md

 extension based on Dash to dock
 https://github.com/micheleg/dash-to-dock

-Installing Dash to dock cosmic is recommended.
+Installing Dash to dock cosmic or modifying Ubuntu dock is very fun.
 If hide top bar extension is installed, the attached extension file can fix the margin.